Life in The Dalles

 Schools

 The Dalles area is served by the North Wasco County School District 21 as well as the Columbia Gorge Community College (CGCC).
 CGCC works with local companies to provide customized training programs to help employees become more capable and efficient.
-Three private Christian schools also serve the area, St. Mary’s Academy, Sonrise Academy and Columbia Lutheran School.
+One private Christian school also serves the area, St. Mary’s Academy.

 National Scenic Area